-The thing is, when I wear this jacket I feel like much more than forty two hundred.
-I feel like a million bucks.
+The thing is, when I wear this jacket, I feel like a million bucks.
 It’s like a piece of armor; I walk taller with it on and feel damn near immortal.
 It’s also like an old friend, full of incredible memories from the past seven years.

 Here’s three stories that illustrate the power of a beautiful investment piece:

 2008.
 I was at a comedy show in the LES years ago (sitting in the front row, like a rookie) and the comedian improvised a series of jokes that started with this jacket.
 He started with something like “Damn Whiteboy, that’s a fly leather jacket…(looks over at my date)…you’re not with him for him are you…you’re with him for that fine leather”.
 We all laughed.
 Later that night he invited us backstage to hang with the other comedians.

 2010.
 I was stopped in the street in NYC by a sharply dressed older gentlemen who asked my wear I got the jacket.
 We got to talking about menswear, took each other’s contacts, and kept in touch.
 Later he became my first client for personal styling/shopping and eventually introduced me to my first custom tailor, which changed my life.

 Velvet Rope Mover